LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 one single value representing the active balance of an address, addresses in Cardano can be the destination of multiple transaction outputs, and it is up to the wallet to calculate the active balance by summing the current set of UTxOs.
-This parallels with cash-based accounting where the holder's active balance is the sum of all the notes in their wallet.
+This parallels with cash-based accounting where notes used in transactions (i.e. pay and get change) and the holder's active balance is the sum of all the notes in their wallet.

 Although it may seem like unnecessary complexity, this